MLHale/CYBR8470/modules/webservices-security/README.md

             return dog
         except Dog.DoesNotExist:
             return None

+# ... mutations and other stuff here ...
 ```
 Now, the permission logic is centralized, and any changes to permission checks can be made in one place.